 - national programmes that support museum standards, such as Accreditation, Designation and the provision of national security advice; national collections purchase programmes (V&A and PRISM funds); plus initiatives including Kids in Museums and Museums at Night.
 We will also be working in partnership with the Imperial War Museum and the Heritage Lottery Fund to ensure a joined-up cultural approach to the First World War centenary from 2014.

-- a new Strategic support fund to target development areas not addressed by the programme of major grants.
+- a Strategic support fund to target development areas not addressed by the programme of major grants.
 Find out more about the Strategic support fund.

-- a new museum development fund to provide professional support, advice and guidance to museums.
+- a museum development fund to provide professional support, advice and guidance to museums.
 Find out more about our Museum development providers.

 Environmental sustainability requirements for Renaissance museums